NewsPinellas County

 “They’re going to go a half mile down the beach south towards the pier, and then they’re going to turn and have a fun ride coming back,” said Bennett.

-A total of 88 swimmers signed up.
+A total of 88 swimmers signed up, but only 70 participated due to weather conditions.

 Swimmers had the option to walk a half-mile down the beach and swim a half-mile back, and lifeguards were on hand for safety along the mile route.